venkatlm/MultiProj/Proj1/proj1readme.txt

-write some text for proj1 chnage reversed
+write some text for proj1 change reversed